GenomicsAotearoa/hts_workshop_mpi/docs/level2/12_shell_variables.md

 ## What are variables and why do we need them

 Variables are one of the most fundamental aspects of writing code and scripts.
 Before explaining what one is, think back to our previous exercises in `bash` when we were searching for particular nucleotide sequences in a fastq file using the `grep` tool ([here](./11_shell_manipulation.md#searching-files-using-grep)).
 The commands we ran were perfectly fine, but would only ever work for that one nucleotide sequence in that one fastq file.

 If we wanted to search the same file for a different nucleotide pattern, or search multiple files for the same pattern we would have to rewrite the command and change part of the statement to the new requirement.
 For simple commands, or commands which we only need to perform once, this is fine but as you rely more and more on the command line it's really helpful to outsource as much work as possible to the command line rather then doing it all yourself.

-This is the fundamental idea of variables - we are getting the computer to store a piece of information (file name, sqeuence motif, number in a sequence) which may change over time to be used or reused over successive commands.
+This is the fundamental idea of variables - we are getting the computer to store a piece of information (file name, sqeuence motif, number) which may change over time to be used or reused over successive commands.
 What's important about this is that unlike the `grep` examples in the previous exercise, over time the content that the variable represents may change.
 If we revisit the command from the previous exercise:

 !!! terminal "code"